ibtissam-a/Car_Crashes/README.md

    * Interpolation imputation: Estimate missing values based on the values of neighboring data points.

 !!!
 BTW still there are many other imputation methods.

+# Usage
+The notebook serves as a guide for practitioners looking to preprocess their data effectively.
+Each technique is accompanied by code examples and explanations to aid understanding and implementation.

+#Contributions and Feedback
+Feedback, suggestions, and contributions are welcome!
+If you have any ideas for improvement or additional techniques to include, feel free to open an issue or submit a pull request.

 # Imputation depends on the type of the data!!!
 For nominal or categorical data the interpolation doesn't make sense coz there is no meaningful order or relationship between the categories.